anyaevostinar/anyaevostinar.github.io/classes/201-w24/hw3.md

 ### LinkedStack
 I've provided a `Stack.class` file with the Stack interface and a starter file `LinkedStack.java` with the necessary stubs for the Stack interface and the private `Node` class.
 Implement each of the methods as specified by the JavaDocs method comment.

+Note that VSCode won't quite understand that `Stack.class` exists without `Stack.java` so there might be a squiggly error line underneath `Stack`, but the code will compile just fine still.
+Don't trust the squiggles!

 ### Solving the maze
 Stacks are very useful when solving a maze and a classic algorithm is actually based on this idea.
 We'll talk about the algorithm more later in the term, but I'll just give you the steps for now: